This is an experimental technology

 Check the Browser compatibility table carefully before using this in production.

-at-rule, specifies the extent of the page bleed area outside the page box.
-This property only has effect if crop marks are enabled using the marks
+The bleed CSS at-rule descriptor, used with the @page at-rule, specifies the extent of the page bleed area outside the page box.
+This property only has effect if crop marks are enabled using the marks property.

 Syntax